ihsn/SDCPractice/case_studies.rst

 official business.
 The surveys used included, amongst others, household, demographic, and health surveys.
-The variables from these surveys used for the experiments were selected based on their relevance for users (e.g. for indicators, MDGs), their sensitivity, and their classification with respect to the SDC process.
+The variables from these surveys used for the experiments were selected based on their relevance for users (e.g., for indicators, MDGs), their sensitivity, and their classification with respect to the SDC process.

 The following case studies draw from knowledge gained from these